information in your note!

 The Republic of China(Taiwan) was founded in 1912, making it the first democratic republic in Asia.
 In 1949, the government moved to Taiwan and maintained jurisdiction over an area encompassing the islands of Taiwan, Penghu, Kinmen, Matsu, Dongsha, Zhongsha, and Nansha.

 Language : Mandarin / Taiwanese / Hakka / Indigenous Languages

 Religion : Buddhism / Taoism / Christianity / Islam

 Taiwan lies on the western edge of the Pacific "rim of fire," and continuous tectonic movements have created majestic peaks, rolling hills and plains, basins, coastlines, and other natural landscapes.
 Taiwan's tropical, sub-tropical, and temperate climates provide clear differentiation between the different seasons.
-There are about 18,400 species of wildlife on the island, with more than 20% being rare or endangered species.
-Among these are the land-locked salmon, Taiwan serow, Formosan rock monkey, Formosan black bear, blue magpie, Mikado pheasant, and Xueshan grass lizard.
+There are rare or endangered species of wildlife on the island.
+Among these are the land-locked salmon, Taiwan serow, Formosan rock monkey, Formosan black bear, blue magpie, Mikado pheasant, and Hsuehshan grass lizard.